Neikow/vscript/README.md

 ## Running my code
 I am using [Arch WSL](https://github.com/yuk7/ArchWSL) for the developement, you may need to change the way Linux ASM compiler is ran on your side.

-- `npm start`: Executes the code inside TypeScript.
+- `npm start`: Executes the code with the TypeScript interpreter.

 - `npm run compile`: Compiles `asm.asm` to machine code.